Leaders in Online and Professional Continuing Education

 Description

-How do leaders in professional, continuing, and online education work within the values, mission, and constraints of the modern university to expand the academic portfolio and reach of their institutions?
+How do leaders in online and professional continuing education work within the values, mission, and constraints of the modern university to expand the academic portfolio and reach of their institutions?
 This course focuses on how leaders identify and explore opportunities in the context of, and through collaboration with, those throughout their universities.
-Unlike other academic leaders, the PCO leader is often less independent and shares educational programs and faculty with other schools within their universities -- so key partnerships are internal.
-The PCO leader educates and enlists colleagues on future possibilities
+Unlike other academic leaders, the online and professional continuing education leader is often less independent and shares educational programs and faculty with other schools within their universities -- so key partnerships are internal.
+The online and professional continuing education leader educates and enlists colleagues on future possibilities

 Topics Covered